deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “What do you mean?”

-“Crossing the chamber on the *Rich Plains* was a useful gesture, but I have found that Humans and Gaoians both prefer more than mere symbolism. *‘Actions speak louder than words’* as they say.”
+“Crossing the chamber on the *Rich Plains* was a useful gesture, but I have found that Humans and Gaoians both prefer more than mere symbolism. *‘Actions speak louder than words,’* as they say.”
 Nofl took up his own coffee but didn’t drink for now.
 He just appreciated the aroma.
 “The Directorate should consider the benefits of providing direct services to both species.
 The Gao liked what we did in the aftermath of the Hunter attack.
 If you want the Humans to trade in genetic material then a similar gesture may be useful.”

 “...Thank you, Nofl.
 I will pass that observation on to my fellow Directors.”
 Trafn finished his ristretto and set the cup down next to the coffee machine. “...That is an excellent beverage.”